Radha Gobinda Kar: Calcutta Medical School

 The vision to build a medical school with modern scientific knowledge was compelling and became his life goal.
 But, there came the problem.
 He was a man of limited means.
 No family wealth could support an audacious goal like this.
 He needed to buy a piece of land, construct and start a hospital.
 He requested his friends to loan him money.
 That was not proving to be enough.

-He would stand outside the weddings taking place in Calcutta, where he could meet a number of well to do people.
+He would stand outside the weddings taking place in Calcutta, where he could meet a number of well-to-do people.
 He would pitch his vision to the guests and request them to invest/give him some money.
-This is how he collected some seed fund.
+This is how he collected some seed funding.
 Seeing his determination, some of his doctor friends joined him in the mission.

-In order to provide a facility not associated with the British Raj], Kar, Dr. Mahendranath Banerjee, Dr. Akshoy Kumar Dutta, Dr Bipin Behari Moitra, Dr. M.L.
+In order to provide a facility not associated with the British Raj, Kar, Dr. Mahendranath Banerjee, Dr. Akshoy Kumar Dutta, Dr Bipin Behari Moitra, Dr. M.L.
 De, Dr. B. G. Banerjee, Dr. Kunda Bhattacharya and numerous other doctors founded the Calcutta School of Medicine on 18 October 1886.
 It was the first private medical college in Asia, established to ensure self-sufficiency in medical education and services.
 The school changed its name to the Calcutta Medical School in August 1887, and it became The Calcutta Medical School and College of Physicians and Surgeons of Bengal after amalgamating with the College of Physicians and Surgeons of Bengal in 1904.
 Dr. Bidhan Chandra Roy, who later became the Chief Minister of West Bengal, was a Professor there.

 In 1916, it was renamed Belgachhia Medical College,.

 In 1918, a society named as "Medical Education Society of Bengal" was formed for the better management of the Institution.
 Suresh Prasad Sarbadhikari was the first President of the institution, and Kar was its first Secretary.
-On 12 May 1918, after the demise of Radha Gobinda Kar, the College was renamed as R. G. Kar Medical College and Hospital.
+On 12 May 1918, after the demise of Shri Radha Gobinda Kar, the college was renamed as R. G. Kar Medical College and Hospital.